jbuckman/jbuckman.github.io/_posts/2020-09-18-neural-tangent-kernel-answers-questions.md

 Secondly, how does NTK's performance compare against the canonical linearization of a standard NN, which we derived from the Taylor expansion in the previous section?
 The Taylor expansion algorithm is much easier to understand and implement, and won't suffer from the cubic cost of kernel methods, so it seems like that linearization should be at least compared, if not preferred.
 Since it is cheaper, it could be used to compare the performance of NN linearizations against standard NNs on complex datasets like ImageNet.

-We've not been able to find the answers to these questions in any of the existing NTK literature.
+I've not been able to find the answers to these questions in any of the existing NTK literature.
 We hope that the community can help us out here!
 These questions seem essential to motivate further study of NTK, since one possible outcome is that the answer to the first question is "no and no", and to the second question is "both linearizations perform about the same, and perform worse than regular NNs".
 If this is true, then it's not clear why one should study NTK at all.

 [^0]: This argument applies for any continuous parameterized function.